Offer on the site - how to create and display it?

 - failure to explain exactly what is meant by exercising an option

-- a series of "clichés" that make a very negative and repulsive impression
+- a series of "clichés" that produce very negative and repulsive impression

-Therefore, the basis for making the offer on the site is attractive, is to get rid of the above-mentioned shortcomings.
-To this I can confidently add a few more questions, which, in turn, can be found in the list below.
+Therefore, the basis for making an offer on the site attractive is to get rid of the aforementioned shortcomings.
+To this I can confidently add a few more questions, which in turn can be found in the list below.

-The offer on the site - what should it look like?
+The offer on the site - how should it look?

 1. Find problems and provide a recipe for solving them

-This tip runs through our blog every few posts, but we don't just do it.
+This tip goes through our blog every few posts, but we don't just do it.

 Take a look: